strimzi/strimzi-kafka-operator/HACKING.md

 Strimzi is using `make` as its main build system.
 Our make build supports several different targets mainly for building and pushing Docker images.

+The build also uses an Java annotation processor.
+Some IDEs (such as IntelliJ) doesn't, by default, run the annotation processor in their build process.
+You can run `mvn clean install -DskipTests -DskipITs` to run the annotation processor as the maven build and the IDE should then be able to use the generated classes.
+It is also possible to configure the IDE to run the annotation processor itself.

 <!-- TOC depthFrom:2 -->

 - [Docker images](#docker-images)